Performance Dashboard – 2024/25 Outturn

 “Undertake refurbishment works at Dorking Halls”

-• Progress Overview: As previously reported, Phase 1 of the refurbishment works, which included the replacement of the fibrous plaster ceiling in the Grand Hall, installation of a ventilation system in the Masonic Hall, as well as the creation of a draught lobby and refurbishment of the disabled WCs and refurbishment and expansion of the ladies WCs, completed on time and budget and the venue reopened to the public on 9th December 2024.
+• Progress Overview: Phase 1 of the refurbishment works, which included the replacement of the fibrous plaster ceiling in the Grand Hall, installation of a ventilation system in the Masonic Hall, as well as the creation of a draught lobby and refurbishment of the disabled WCs and refurbishment and expansion of the ladies WCs, was completed on time and within budget.
+The venue reopened to the public on 9th December 2024.

 • Status: Green